 Over the last decade, demand has increased for cloud computing due to the popularity of smartphones and other connected devices, real-time streaming data, the rise of search, social networks and the online marketplace to name a few.

 According to Gartner, the public cloud services market will rise to $204 Billion this year.
 Big names in software — SAP, Amazon, Microsoft and Oracle — have been moving their business models to cloud computing to capitalize on the trend.

-Suggested Reading: Is Your Fleet Ready for Big Data & Advanced Analytics?
+Is your fleet ready for Big Data & Advanced Analytics?

 Rather than being hosted and maintained by the user, cloud solutions are typically hosted by a third-party vendor providing various levels of access, maintenance, and other services.
 Cloud computing is in high demand due to several key advantages, including high computing power for a low cost of availability, high performance, scalability, and accessibility.
 However, the system is not without its disadvantages.